 The Institute for Technology Assessment and Systems Analysis (ITAS) was founded on 1 July 1995 as successor of different institutions and is a research facility of the Karlsruhe Institute of Technology (KIT).
 Since October 1999 it is headed by Prof. Dr. Armin Grunwald.

 ITAS is the largest and most long-standing scientific institution in Germany dealing with technology assessment (TA) and systems analysis in theory and practice.
-Today, there are more than 100 scientific staff members; approximately half of them are natural scientists or engineers, the others hold a degree in social sciences or arts.
+Today, there are more than 100 members of scientific staff; approximately half of them are natural scientists or engineers, the others hold a degree in social sciences or arts.

 ITAS is involved in the research program of the Helmholtz Association (HGF); its research activities contribute to the Helmholtz program “Technology, Innovation and Society”.
 In addition, ITAS is conducting a lot of research in third party funded projects and contract work.
 Important external clients and funding partners in politics are the German and the European parliaments and – on the side of government – the European Commission, federal and state ministries and authorities (e.g. Federal Environmental Agency).
 Companies and organizations from industry are potential clients, too.